 The Yoshioka school continued until the 9th generation master Shigesada who worked during the Meiji restoration, and with the changes of this time along with the sword man, most of these traditional craftsmen lost their jobs.
 However, the 10th generation Yoshioka Sounsai continued to work for the Imperial Household Agency who kept some of these traditional skills going through sponsoring some of the top sword and kodogu artists of the time.

 From 1688, the Yoshioka school was responsible for making kinzoganmei at the request of the Honami masters, when they put attribution into fine swords which lost their signature due to shortening.
 In earlier eras this was done by the Umetada family.

 things for three places) came out of an old Japanese collection and was under wraps for about 40 years.
 I bought it some time ago and it's been in my own collection since then.

 I knew it to be Yoshioka work from the quality.
 The chisel cuts in fact feel sharp to the touch and the photos do not do this set justice.
 I sent this to the NTHK shinsa in San Francisco in 2017 and they confirmed it as late Edo Yoshioka work.
-They received this ranking just a month before this listing, and when the papers are sent to me I will add them to this page.

 Of course this is made easier by the fact that this set was made for a high ranking member of the Tokugawa shogunate, as it bears the mon of the Tokugawa family, the quality is very high and it is made in gold and shakudo.
 This style of manufacture was required for wear on swords on duty in Edo castle and would be mounted on a high level sword.